 Competency Name Competency Description Conflict Resolution Take prompt reasonable action to address and resolve customer service issues.
 Inspires and fosters team commitment, spirit, pride, and trust.
 Motivates team members to accomplish group goals.
 Performs well in team settings and assists others when needed.
 Develops and maintains effective working relationships with Cooperation/Teamwork others.
 Oversee and anticipate actions to meet customer needs and continually searches for ways to increase customer satisfaction to ensure the delivery of world class Customer Service customer service.
 Customer Service- Greet new arrivals explaining activities/services, procedures and policies to Orientation encourage participation.
 Evaluate activities, services and/or facilities to determine if they are producing Data Gathering and Analysis desired results.
 Oversee and coordinate facility requirements, discuss rules and regulations with staff and resolve facility related problems to ensure effective and efficient facilities Facility Management management.
 Recommend and/or establish fees and charges using financial and quantitative Generating Revenue information to meet budgetary goals.
 Provide information and referral support to authorized patrons to meet customer Information and Referral needs.
 Establish and implement internal management controls to safeguard resources and Internal Control comply with policies and procedures.
 Oversee and direct inventory control procedures, including storage, tracking, and repair, distribution and disposal and maintain appropriate inventory documentation Inventory Control procedures and systems to ensure accurate accounting of resources.
 Janitorial Processes and Ensure appropriate techniques and supplies are used in custodial activities to Supplies complete duties effectively and safely.
 Motivates and guides others towards goals.
 Instills commitment to a common Leadership image and shared values.
 Focuses on accomplishing work objectives in accordance with the strategic goals Mission Focus and objectives of an organization.
 Develops networks and builds alliances, engages in cross-functional activities; collaborates across boundaries, and finds common ground with a widening range of Partnering stakeholders.
 Utilizes contacts to build and strengthen internal support.
 Problem Solving Identifies and analyzes problems, makes logical decisions, and provides solutions.
 Professionalism Exemplifies the characteristics, qualities, and conduct expected in a profession.
 Advocate for program resources to ensure quality programs and services and meet Program Advocacy mission requirements.
 Observe play, assess situations and take appropriate action to ensure compliance Program Execution with applicable rules/regulations.
 Program Identification and Provide oversight to organize, lead, and promote recreational activities/services to Implementation meet customer needs.
-Program Management - Needs Assessment Direct, interpret and apply research methods to identify customer interests.
-Establish long-range plan based on environment, resources, capabilities, and Program Management 1 constraints to comply with policy and strategic plans.
-Establish budgets using financial and quantitative information to manage day-to-day Program Management 2 operations.
-Provide clear directions and priorities, clarifying roles and responsibilities to foster Program Management 3 the development of a common vision.
-Program Management- Identify, direct and implement inclusive practices to ensure program and services Inclusion are available to patrons of all abilities.
-Ensure compliance with certifications and education standards to maintain Program Operation consistent quality program delivery.
+Program Management - Direct interpret and apply response methods to identify methods to identify Needs Assessment Direct, interpret and apply research methods to identify customer interests.
+Drogram Mongaratit 1 Establish long-range plan based on environment, resources, capabilities, and Program Management 1 constraints to comply with policy and strategic plans.
+Drogram Mongarat 2 Establish budgets using financial and quantitative information to manage day-to-day Program Management 2 operations.
+Provide clear directions and priorities, clarifying roles and responsibilities to foster Program Management 2 Program Management 3 the development of a common vision.
+Identify, direct and implement inclusive practices to ensure program and services Program Management- Inclusion are available to patrons of all abilities.
+Pro group Or on-ti- Ensure compliance with certifications and education standards to maintain Program Operation consistent quality program delivery.